Consumer behavior research

 A respondent’s awareness affects behavior and distorts research results.
 Our technique allows respondents to act naturally, such as in the home or in an office, in order to gain insights in very real contexts.
 Utilizing our advanced observational toolkit, our technique systematically analyzes the activities from the natural context to create deep and meaningful insights into respondents’ behavior.

 Our consultants have advanced degrees in the behavioral sciences, which provides a unique ability to uncover behavioral patterns and turn them into actionable results.
-Read more about consumer behavior consulting services.
+Read more about our consumer behavior consulting services.

 A diverse collection of scientific articles citing Noldus products are published in renowned journals.
 The following list is only a small selection of scientific publications.
 Please contact us if you need more reference material.